Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 However, this data is UNENCRYPTED by default.
 [Transport Layer Security][tls] is used to encrypt this data so prying eyes can't look into it.
 TLS has its own handshake too.
-The session is established by sending a TLS ClientHello packet with the domain name (christine.website), the list of ciphers the client supports, any application layer protocols the client supports (like HTTP/2) and the list of TLS versions that the client supports.
+The session is established by sending a TLS ClientHello packet with the domain name (xeiaso.net), the list of ciphers the client supports, any application layer protocols the client supports (like HTTP/2) and the list of TLS versions that the client supports.
 This information is sent over the wire to the remote server using that entire long and complicated process